-The Merging Two Worlds (M2W) curriculum, Chapter 2, continues the concept of self-assessment as a means to increase self-awareness, and self-awareness as an important skill for the student's successful reintegration into the community.
+The Merging Two Worlds (M2W) curriculum, Chapter 4, continues the concept of self-assessment as a means to increase self-awareness, and self-awareness as an important skill for the student's successful reintegration into the community.
+The emphasis is accessing community resources.

 The student's observation and evaluation of himself, requires that he observe and evaluate his circumstances as well.
-This encourages the student to look with appreciation, beyond himself, toward his connections with his world and to look at life through a wide-angle lens, even from other points of view.
+This encourages the student to look with appreciation, beyond himself toward his connections with his world, to look at life through a wide-angle lens, even from other points of view.

-AN OVERVIEW OF CHAPTER 2 CONTENTS / Decisions
+AN OVERVIEW OF CHAPTER 4 CONTENTS / Life Planning